Catherine Alexander Duer: Society hostess and legacy

-In 1779 George Washington attended the New Jersey wedding of Catherine Alexander and William Duer.
+In 1779, George Washington attended the New Jersey wedding of Catherine Alexander and William Duer.
 Duer was a member of the Continental Congress, and a signer of the Articles of Confederation.
 The couple later attended Washington's first Inaugural Ball.
 Her portrait was painted on ivory by Charles Willson Peale.

 Duer's husband accumulated enormous debts, enough to be considered a cause of the Panic of 1792; he was jailed in 1792 and died in debtors' prison in 1799.
 She maintained her social connections, though she moved to a small house in New York City; she hosted Harriet and Maria Trumbull, teenaged daughters of Connecticut governor Jonathan Trumbull Jr., when they visited New York in 1800-1801.
-In 1801 remarried to a merchant, William Neilson.
+In 1801, she remarried to a merchant, William Neilson.
 She died in 1826, aged 71 years.
 Her letters are in the William Duer Papers at the New-York Historical Society Library.

 The Duers had eight children between 1780 and 1793.
 Her son William Alexander Duer was a judge and president of Columbia University.
 Another son, John Duer, was also a judge, Chief Justice of the New York Superior Court.
 Her grandson William Duer was a Congressman and diplomat.
 Later descendants were poet Alice Duer Miller and New York suffragist, socialite, and novelist Katherine Duer Mackay.